ccdmb/predector/docs/running.md

 You can find more info on the Globbing operations that are supported by Nextflow in the [Java documentation](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).

+Predector is designed to run with typical proteomes, e.g. with an average of ~15000 proteins.
+Internally we de-duplicate sequences and split the fasta files into smaller chunks to reduce redundant computation, enhance parallelism, and control peak memory usage.
+You do not need to concatenate your proteomes together, instead you should keep them separate and use the globbing patterns above.
+Inputting a single very large fasta file will potentially cause the pipeline to fail in the final steps producing the final ranking and analysis tables, as the "re-duplicated" results can be extremely large.
+If you are running a task that doesn't naturally separate (e.g. a multi-species dataset downloaded from a UniProtKB query), it's best to chunk the fasta into sets of roughly 20000 (e.g. using [seqkit](https://bioinf.shenwei.me/seqkit/usage/#split)) and use the globbing pattern on those split fastas.

 ### Accessing and copying the results

 By default the results of the pipeline are stored in the `results` folder.
 You can change this directory using the `--outdir` parameter to the pipeline.